Table of Contents

 Born Siddhartha in 480 BC, Gautama Buddha left behind his princely life to become a teacher.
 His main teaching, the Eightfold Path, was a practical guide for living right, including good intentions, speech, actions, and more.

-This way is seen as a guide to living ethically and finding inner calm and freedom.
-Buddha formed a group of followers to share his teachings, spreading them across India and beyond.
-Over time, these teachings formed the basis of Buddhism.
+This path is viewed as a guide to living with ethics and finding inner peace and freedom.
+Buddha gathered a group of followers to share his wisdom, spreading his teachings throughout India and beyond.
+Over time, these teachings became the foundation of Buddhism.

-- “You lose only what you hold on too tightly.”
+“You only lose what you cling to too tightly.”

-- “You might not control everything outside, but you can always manage what’s inside.”
+“You can’t control everything around you, but you can always manage what’s within.”

 9. Swami Dayananda Saraswati